Dan Ariely, in this great talk, describes some of his surprising research on cheating.

 If we see people we think are like us cheat, we are more likely to cheat than we would have otherwise (but we have the opposite reaction to cheaters that we see as not like us).
 Ariely then applies his findings to the Enron scandal.

-A fun and fascinating 16 and a half minutes:Lisa Wade is a professor at Occidental College.
+A fun and fascinating 16 and a half minutes:Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.